eternalstorms/ESSSubtitledMenuItemView/README.md

 For other Open Source projects of mine, please visit http://www.eternalstorms.at/opensource

-# I want to hear from you
+# Id like to hear from you
 If you use ESSSubtitledMenuItemView in one of your projects, please [let me know](mailto:opensource@eternalstorms.at)!
 I'd love to hear about your apps and mention them here on this project page :) !!